mrfr0g/go-wasm-table/README.md

 This creates a Table with some data, and renders it to an HTML5 Canvas element that is included in the HTML file.
 The Go application compiles to a WebAssembly application, and interacts with the DOM through the "syscall/js" package.

+## Motivations

+Fun!
+Learning ... maybe performance?
+One of the issues with infinite scrolling tables is they share the same thread as everything else in javascript, so their performance is bound by somethings outside of its control.
+A WebAssembly application would run in its own thread, so its performance would be bounded by the system interface and computer hardware.

 ## Building